Wednesday, 25 October 2017

 * Actually just 10 kms West of Ludhiana.

-When we started from Sargodha in the morning the weather was good, but by the time we reached the chak around 1100, it can best be described as sweltering.
-First of all, we tried to find the house of Noor Muhamamd and Gul Muhammad.
-They were sons of Muhammad Ali Lohar and Gurmail Singh's father Bhagat Singh knew them.
-We were told that both the brothers had died during last 10 to 15 years.
-However, we found their house in the Chak.
-But unfortunately, no senior male members were at home.
+When we started from Sargodha in the morning, the weather was good, but by the time we reached the chak around 11:00, it could best be described as sweltering.
+First of all, we tried to find the house of Noor Muhammad and Gul Muhammad.
+They were sons of Muhammad Ali Lohar, and Gurmail Singh's father, Bhagat Singh, had known them.
+We were told that both brothers had died within the last 10 to 15 years.
+However, we found their house in the chak.
+Unfortunately, no senior male members were at home.
 We could meet only a daughter of Noor Muhammad and her son.
-They had heard about the family of Gurmail Singh, but could not give us any other information.
-However, after a few inquiries in the neighbourhood we found the gurdwara.
-Frankly speaking, I was not expecting much, at the most some partial ruins or a small heap of debris.
-But for a change, a very pleasant surprise was in store for me.
-The gurdwara is located at 31°22'34.63"N; 72°55'12.50"E.
+They had heard about the family of Gurmail Singh but could not provide us with any further information.

-The owner of this building is Rana Mohsin, his father Rana Ghalib migrated from Zarab Dial ( 31°34'21.58"N; 75°46'39.36"E) , district Hoshiarpur.
+The owner of this building is Rana Mohsin.
+His father, Rana Ghalib, migrated from Zarab Dial (31°34'21.58"N, 75°46'39.36"E), district Hoshiarpur.

 A former gurdwara in Chak 68JB Leelan, Faisalabad.
 (13.07.2017.)